 “Doug won the Silver Medal from the Garden Writer’s Association for his book, Bringing Nature Home.”

-In the book “Brining Nature Home” Mr. Tallamy builds the case that insects are the key to all other plant life in an ecosystem and that their mass diversity helps sustain the balance.
-As part of a food chain these insects move biomass through the system therefore giving others something to eat and survive.
+In the book “Bringing Nature Home” Mr. Tallamy builds the case that insects are the key to all other plant life in an ecosystem and that their mass diversity helps sustain the balance.
+As part of a food chain, these insects move biomass through the system, therefore, giving others something to eat and survive.
 He states that it is only native plants that these insects survive on and the removal of native plants and the replacement of alien plant forms disrupt this process.
-His hope is that more natives will be used in more home plantings which will restore the ecosystem therefore bring back more of the native’s species of animals that feed on these insects.
+His hope is that more natives will be used in more home plantings which will restore the ecosystem, therefore, bring back more of the native species of animals that feed on these insects.

-Tallamy states that there chemicals in native plants that certain insects need to survive and they pass these chemicals along to other animals up the food chain.
-Passing these chemicals along forms a food chain that keeps the ecosystem stable and healthy.
+Tallamy states that their chemicals in native plants that certain insects need to survive and they pass these chemicals along to other animals up the food chain.
+Passing these chemicals along with forms a food chain that keeps the ecosystem stable and healthy.

-In the back portion of the book Tallamy provides a list of insects and what plants they survive on.
-There are insects herbivores that eat plants and there insects that eat insects carnivores these keep those fast growing insects in check.
+In the back portion of the book, Tallamy provides a list of insects and what plants they survive on.
+There are insects herbivores that eat plants and their insects that eat insects carnivores these keep those fast-growing insects in check.
 The back chapter has a list of native plants and how many species live on given known genera of plants consequently giving a good idea which plants will give the best diversity.
 Along with this Tallamy gives a helpful list of native plants to be grown in specific regions of the United States.

 ©Ken Wilson Gardening Whisperer 2015